The Australian Blue Heeler Dog is a tough herding dog from Australia, also called the Australian Cattle Dog.

 The Blue Heeler dog breed is generally healthy, with few issues.
 However, there are certain tests recommended by the National Breed Association.
 These include;

-I could not find any famous Blue Heeler dogs!
-Please let me know if you are aware of one, and let me know via the Contact Me link.
+Please let me know if you are aware of any more, via the Contact Me link.
 Thank you.